javascript-tutorial/en.javascript.info/6-data-storage/02-localstorage/article.md

 - The `sessionStorage` exists only within the current browser tab.
   - Another tab with the same page will have a different storage.
-  - But it is shared between iframes in the tab (assuming they come from the same origin).
+  - But it is shared between iframes in the same tab (assuming they come from the same origin).
 - The data survives page refresh, but not closing/opening the tab.

 Let's see that in action.